dberner5/PG-JED/README.md

 ## usage:
-To envoke the program via the command line, pass in one argument (the path to an audio file) to the listen.py script. example in linux/bash shell:  $ python3.7 listen.py audio_files/test_audio_file.mp3
+To envoke the program via the command line, pass in one argument (the path to an audio file) to the listen.py script. example in linux/bash shell:  $ python listen.py audio_files/Voice_001.m4a

 Returns True if explicit language is detected, else False.